misiektoja/spotify_profile_monitor/docs/usage.md

 - creation/last update timestamps derived from track history

 <a id="check-intervals"></a>
+## Playlist change confirmation

+`PLAYLISTS_CHANGE_COUNTER` requires repeated matching nonempty playlist collections before reporting a change.
+Set it to `0` to accept a nonempty change immediately. `PLAYLISTS_DISAPPEARED_COUNTER` separately controls how many consecutive empty responses confirm that all playlists disappeared.
+A nonempty response resets the disappearance count and an empty response clears a pending nonempty change.
+Playlist metadata failures retain the last successful details and can trigger error alerts without bypassing either threshold.

 ## Check Intervals

 If you want to customize polling interval, use `-c` flag (or `SPOTIFY_CHECK_INTERVAL` configuration option):